ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Software setup

-In this lab we will use ChipWhisperer software version 5.2.1, which runs in the Jupyter Notebook in the provided virtual machine.
+In this lab we will use ChipWhisperer software version 5.2.1, which runs in the Jupyter Notebook.
+There exists setup with virtual machine and that is recommended way to use it in this course.
+Download link(s) to that virtual machine can be found on Moodle.

 ### Course VMWare virtual machine

-Download and start virtual machine.
+Download (link in Moodle) and start virtual machine.
 On first run, you must login virtual machine (user/password: vagrant/vagrant) and run command `ip address` to get the connectable address of Jupyter Notebook.
 Use that address in your browser with port 8888.
 Password for jupyter is "jupyter".